Where to Stay in Puglia: Ultimate Beach Resort Guide (2024 – MAP INCLUDED)

 The medieval towns are awash with lovely hotels and guesthouses though.
 And lots of the region’s masseria (farmhouses) have been converted to boutique resorts.

-Beach resorts in Puglia are likely to be very busy (and hot) during the summer break in July and August and can feel dead outside or even close down completely outside these months.
-Beach cleaning is often performed by the occupying lidos and is patchy in unorganised areas.
+Beach resorts in Puglia are likely to be very busy (and hot) during the summer particularly in July and August.
+You’re more likely to find space on the beach in the shoulder season months of May, September, and October, but even these are busier than they used to be as long as sun is shining.
+Beach cleaning is often performed by the occupying lidos (beach clubs) and is patchy in unorganised areas.

 The two main cities in Puglia – and gateways to the region – are Bari and Brindisi.
 The other major city of note is the gorgeous Lecce, a university city with well-preserved baroque buildings.